C# Client SDK Quick Start

 AuthToken

-module, which loads and stores our authentication token to/from local storage. - Create the
+module, which loads and stores our authentication token to/from local storage. - Connect to the database.

 - Start our processing thread which connects to the SpacetimeDB module, updates the SpacetimeDB client and processes commands that come in from the input loop running in the main thread.